 What does the test result mean?

-Thyroglobulin is present in the blood of all healthy individuals at very low concentration.
+Thyroglobulin is present in the blood of all healthy individuals at a low concentration.

-Based on the results of a thyroglobulin test, a healthcare practitioner may follow up with a radioactive iodine scan and/or radioactive iodine treatments to identify and/or destroy any remaining normal thyroid tissue or thyroid cancer.
-Thyroglobulin levels are then checked again in a few weeks or months to verify that the therapy has worked and monitored periodically there afterwards.
+- Based on the results of a thyroglobulin test, your healthcare practitioner may follow up with an ultrasound and/or a radioactive iodine scan and/or radioactive iodine treatments to identify and/or destroy any remaining normal thyroid tissue or thyroid cancer.
+Thyroglobulin levels are then checked again in a few weeks or months to verify the effect of the therapy and monitored periodically there afterwards.

-If the level of thyroglobulin is low for a few weeks or months after surgery but then begins to rise over time, then the cancer is probably recurring or spreading (metastasis).
+- If the level of thyroglobulin is low for a few weeks or months after surgery but then begins to rise over time while you are taking your daily dose of thyroid hormone, then the cancer is possibly recurring or spreading (metastasis), prompting your healthcare practitioner to order anatomic imaging or further treatment.

 Decreasing levels of thyroglobulin in those treated for Graves disease indicate a response to treatment.